28.8 C

 🧘 4.
 Create a Safe and Calm Environment

-A safe space helps pets cope with stressors such as loud noises, new visitors, or changes in the home.
+Pets can better handle stressors like loud noises, unexpected guests, or changes in the house when they have a secure place to retreat to.
 Designate a quiet, cozy area where your pet can retreat and recharge.

 This could include: